- Location Terrigal

 - Client Arkadia Property Services

+Make’s sensitive refurbishment of the conferencing floor at the Crowne Plaza Terrigal Pacific celebrates and modernises the historic spaces of this art deco icon.
 The scheme encompasses the Hawkesbury Lobby pre-function room, the Grand Ballroom, the Macmasters and Forresters conference rooms, and washrooms.
-Our design retained as much of the existing fabric as possible, in a move that highlights the building’s heritage and bolsters the project’s sustainability.
-Excepting the removal of one wall, we retained the original structure, as well as chandeliers, handrails, and the wood panelling in the conference rooms.
+Excepting the removal of one wall, our design retained the original structure, as well as chandeliers, handrails, and the wood panelling in the conference rooms.

-A bespoke carpet in contrasting greys runs throughout the floor, with a geometric design whose curves reference the building’s signature arches and whose lines guide staff arranging tables in the larger rooms.
-The tones complement the updated Art Deco palette and provide a durable surface in this high-traffic area.
-We’ve re-lined the walls in grey and white acoustic fabric, including Kvadrat fabric on the surrounding walls.
+A bespoke carpet in contrasting greys runs throughout the floor, with geometric curves that reference the building’s signature arches.
+We’ve relined the walls in grey and white acoustic fabric, including Kvadrat fabric on the surrounding walls.
 The operable walls in the ballroom were reupholstered in a fabric with a high-definition print of the Kvadrat fabric.

-At the same time Make refurbished the hotel’s Lord Ashley Bar, adjacent to the pool, with durable new wood-effect porcelain tiles, a white shell, black metal roof beams, and three refinished chandeliers.
+At the same time, Make refurbished the hotel’s Lord Ashley bar, adjacent to the pool, with durable new wood-effect porcelain tiles, a white shell, black metal entrance canopy beams and three refinished chandeliers.

 In early discussions with Arkadia, we realised that the pre-function space is key.
 This space is now bright, refreshing, active and able to host modern events.
-It is a subtle transformation; where-ever possible we retained and restored the existing features of the space, from the chandeliers to the wood wall panelling to be as sensitive to the heritage and sustainable as possible.
+It is a subtle transformation; wherever possible, we retained and restored the existing features of the space, from the chandeliers to the wood wall panelling, to be as sensitive to the heritage and as sustainable as possible.